mspielberg/factorio-railloader/README.md

     * Fix crash when placing loaders set to "any" item type.
 * 0.3.0 (2018-02-13):
     * New feature for increasing throughput: interface chests.
     * Loaders no longer lock onto a single item.
 Instead they handle up to 5 item types per cargo wagon.
     * Since this leads to increased message frequency when loaders reconfigure themselves, you can now turn these notifications off.
+    * Add support for Omnimatter's omnite ore.